datumbox/datumbox-framework/README.md

 The latest version is 0.6.0 (build 20150430).

+The [master branch](https://github.com/datumbox/datumbox-framework/tree/master) is the latest stable version of the framework.
+The [devel branch](https://github.com/datumbox/datumbox-framework/tree/devel) is the development branch.
+All the previous stable versions are marked with [tags](https://github.com/datumbox/datumbox-framework/releases).

 The releases of the framework follow the [Semantic Versioning](http://semver.org/) approach.
 For detailed information about the various releases check out the [Changelog](https://github.com/datumbox/datumbox-framework/blob/master/CHANGELOG.md).

 Installation